+The complex reactivity of MCI obtained in this study was in agreement with previously published studies (Alvarez-Sanchez et al., 2003; Alvarez-Sanchez et al., 2004a; Alvarez-Sanchez et al., 2004b; Parkinson et al., 2014a) in terms of the nucleophile specificity.

+Very strong bias for reaction with amines was also observed for CA. As already indicated, experimental Cys oxidation and high abundance of amines may be responsible, but there are additional indications from the literature that may explain this bias in case of CA. Although there is no direct evidence from these experiments, it is plausible that initial Michael addition of CA to thiols may be reversed.
+This would result first in a thiazolidine type product (making a cross-link between Cys and e.g. Lys) followed ultimately by Schiff base adduct formation and release of the thiol originally conjugated to CA. These reactions were observed for similar compounds (α-β unsaturated aldehydes) by several authors (e.g. Cai et al., 2009; Estebauer et al., 1975; Jackson et al., 2016; Randall et al., 2013; Wlodek, 1988).
+These events are worthy of investigation, however, in light of the complexity of cell/tissue lysates, it would be technically challenging using the current experiments.
+We have also observed unusual adduct types of CA (+114) with Cys, His and Tyr, however, we believe that these are an experimental artefact (hemiacetal type products, which lose water in the interaction with the ionised peptide backbone in the electrospray source of the mass spectrometer).

 We identified 162 proteins that were haptenated by DNCB, 159 by MCI and 71 for cinnamaldehyde.
 Nonetheless, these account for only ~2.5%, 2.5% and 1.1% of the total protein content in HaCaT cell lysates, respectively.
 This low proportion of protein haptenation was unexpected, especially for extreme sensitisers such as DNCB and MCI and only further emphasises the specificity in this initial event.
 Although the number of modifications was lower than expected, a relationship, albeit weak, between increased levels of protein haptenation and sensitiser potency (as indicated by published in vivo data) was observed.
 The total number of proteins modified by each of the sensitisers decreased with decreasing sensitising potency (MCI>DNCB>CA>6MC).
 This positive correlation between protein reactivity and the intensity of sensitisation reactions is consistent with previous studies (Basketter et al., 1997; Godfrey and Baer, 1971; Roberts and Aptula, 2008; Roberts and Natsch, 2009).

 It is important to highlight that these experiments are not directly representative of the protein haptenation that may occur in human skin following topical exposure to a reactive chemical.
-The data presented here is based upon experiments where the bioavailability aspect was not taken into consideration, i.e. the skin relevant cells and human skin tissue were lysed prior to contact with study chemicals.
-Nevertheless, this study is an important bridge between previous studies using a single model protein in isolation to study haptenation and the goal of physiologically relevant data.
+The data presented here is based upon experiments where the bioavailability aspect was not taken into consideration and is part of generating a baseline haptenome, i.e. the skin relevant cells and human skin tissue were lysed prior to contact with study chemicals.
+However, the protein lysate samples were prepared in buffers containing 0.1% SDS, conditions where proteins are likely to be in their native state, (e.g. where trypsin still maintains proteolytic activity), and may sterically influence the availability of nucleophiles for their modification (Gudiksen et al., 2006).
+It is most likely that the realistic and physiologically relevant haptenation will be a subset of the modifications determined in this baseline study and is an important bridge between previous studies using a single model protein in isolation and the goal of physiologically relevant data.